rhymeyang/Se/docs/308B/Chapter05.md

 From a business perspective, computers are classified according to their size and portability.
 In this regard, the types of computers are

-- **Supercomputer**
-  - These are the largest computers in terms of the number and/or power of their central processing units (CPUs).
+- **Supercomputer**<br/>These are the largest computers in terms of the number and/or power of their central processing units (CPUs).
 Supercomputers are generally employed for scientific applications such as weather and climate forecasting, seismology, and other computer-intensive applications.
-- **Mainframe**
-  - These business workhorse computers are designed to run large, complex applications that operate on enormous databases or support vast numbers of users.
+- **Mainframe**<br/>These business workhorse computers are designed to run large, complex applications that operate on enormous databases or support vast numbers of users.
 When computing began, mainframes were the _only_ kind of computer; most of the other types were derived from the mainframe.
 Today, mainframes are still commonly used for larger financial transaction systems and other large-scale applications such as airline reservation systems.
-- **Midrange**
-  - These computers are not as large and powerful as mainframe computers, but they are larger or more powerful than small servers.
+- **Midrange**<br/>These computers are not as large and powerful as mainframe computers, but they are larger or more powerful than small servers.
 There are no hard distinctions between these sizes of computers, but only vague, rough guidelines.
-- **Server**
-  - If mainframe computers are the largest business servers, the ordinary _server_ is the smallest.
+- **Server**<br/>If mainframe computers are the largest business servers, the ordinary _server_ is the smallest.
 In terms of its hardware complement and physical appearance, a server can be indistinguishable from a user’s desktop computer.
-- **Blade server**
-  - In this style of hardware design, servers are modules that plug in to a cabinet.
+- **Blade server**<br/>In this style of hardware design, servers are modules that plug in to a cabinet.
 Each module contains all of the internal components of a stand-alone computer.
 The cabinet itself will contain power supplies and network connectors.
-- **Virtual server**
-  - This is a cloud-based server that exists in a hypervisor environment, whether in an on-premises private cloud or a public cloud.
+- **Virtual server**<br/>This is a cloud-based server that exists in a hypervisor environment, whether in an on-premises private cloud or a public cloud.
-- **Appliance**
-  - This type of computer typically comes with one or more tools or applications preinstalled.
+- **Appliance**<br/>This type of computer typically comes with one or more tools or applications preinstalled.
 The term “appliance” is sometimes used to connote the fact that little or no maintenance is required on the system.
-- **Desktop**
-  - This is a computer that is used by an individual worker.
+- **Desktop**<br/>This is a computer that is used by an individual worker.
 Its size makes it fairly easy to move from place to place, but it is not considered portable.
 The desktop computers of today are more powerful in many ways than the mainframe computers of a few decades ago.
 Desktop computers used to be called _microcomputers_, but the term is seldom used now.
-- **Laptop/notebook**
-  - This computer is portable in every sense of the word.
+- **Laptop/notebook**<br/>This computer is portable in every sense of the word.
 It is self-contained, equipped with a battery, and folds for storage and transport.
 Functionally, desktop and laptop computers are nearly identical: they may run the same operating system and programs.
-- **Mobile**
-  - These computers come in the form of smartphones and tablet devices.
+- **Mobile**<br/>These computers come in the form of smartphones and tablet devices.
-- **Embedded**
-  - These computers are built into products such as televisions, automobiles, medical devices, and many other industrial and consumer devices.
+- **Embedded**<br/>These computers are built into products such as televisions, automobiles, medical devices, and many other industrial and consumer devices.

 ##### Uses for Computers

 Aside from the sizes and types of computers discussed in the previous section, computers may also be used for several reasons, including

-- **Application server**
-  - This computer—usually a mainframe, midrange, or server—runs application-server software.
+- **Application server**<br/>This computer—usually a mainframe, midrange, or server—runs application-server software.
 An application server contains one or more application programs that run on behalf of users.
 Data used by an application server may be stored on a database server that contains a database management system.
-- **Web server**
-  - This is a server that runs a web server program to make web pages available to users.
+- **Web server**<br/>This is a server that runs a web server program to make web pages available to users.
 A web server will usually contain both the web server software and the content (“pages”) that are requested by and sent to users’ web browser programs.
 A web server can also be linked to an application server or database server to permit the display of business information, such as order forms, reports, and so on.
-- **Database server**
-  - Also a mainframe, midrange, or small server, a database server runs specialized database management software that controls the storage and processing of large amounts of data that resides in one or more databases.
+- **Database server**<br/>Also a mainframe, midrange, or small server, a database server runs specialized database management software that controls the storage and processing of large amounts of data that resides in one or more databases.
-- **Gateway**
-  - A server that performs some manner of data transformation—for instance, converting messages from one format to another—between two applications.
+- **Gateway**<br/>A server that performs some manner of data transformation—for instance, converting messages from one format to another—between two applications.
-- **File server**
-  - This computer is used to provide a central location for the storage of commonly used files.
+- **File server**<br/>This computer is used to provide a central location for the storage of commonly used files.
 File servers may be used by application servers or by a user community.
-- **Print server**
-  - In an environment that uses shared printers, a print server is typically used to receive print requests from users or applications and store them temporarily until they are ready to be printed.
+- **Print server**<br/>In an environment that uses shared printers, a print server is typically used to receive print requests from users or applications and store them temporarily until they are ready to be printed.
-- **Production server/test server**
-  - The terms _production server_ and _test server_ denote whether a server supports actual business use (a production server) or is a separate server that can be used to test new programs or configurations (a test server).
+- **Production server/test server**<br/>The terms _production server_ and _test server_ denote whether a server supports actual business use (a production server) or is a separate server that can be used to test new programs or configurations (a test server).
 Most organizations will have at least one test server for every type of production server so that any new programs, configurations, patches, or settings can be tested on a test server, with little or no risk of disrupting actual business operations.
-- **Thick client**
-  - A thick client is a user’s computer (of the desktop or laptop variety) that contains a fully functional operating system and one or more application programs.
+- **Thick client**<br/>A thick client is a user’s computer (of the desktop or laptop variety) that contains a fully functional operating system and one or more application programs.
 Purists will argue that a thick client is _only_ a thick client if the system contains one or more software application client programs.
 This is a reasonable distinction between a thick client and a workstation, described later.
-- **Thin client**
-  - A thin client is a user’s workstation that contains a minimal operating system and little or no data storage.
+- **Thin client**<br/>A thin client is a user’s workstation that contains a minimal operating system and little or no data storage.
 Thin-client computers are often used in businesses where users run only application programs that can be executed on central servers and data is displayed on the thin client’s screen.
 A thin client may be a desktop or laptop computer with thin-client software installed, or it may be a specialized computer with no local storage other than flash memory.
-- **Workstation**
-  - This is a user’s laptop or desktop computer.
+- **Workstation**<br/>This is a user’s laptop or desktop computer.
 For example, a PC running the Windows operating system and using Microsoft Office word processor and spreadsheet programs, a Firefox browser, and Skype messenger would be considered a workstation.
-- **Virtual desktop**
-  - This workstation operating system physically resides on a central server that is displayed by and used on a user’s desktop computer.
+- **Virtual desktop**<br/>This workstation operating system physically resides on a central server that is displayed by and used on a user’s desktop computer.
-- **Mobile device**
-  - A user’s smartphone or tablet device is considered a mobile device.
+- **Mobile device**<br/> A user’s smartphone or tablet device is considered a mobile device.
 Indeed, the lines between laptops and tablets are blurring as larger tablets, particularly with companion keyboards, function like laptops.
 And, laptop operating systems are appearing on larger tablet devices.

 > **NOTE**
 >